NexPlayer/Android-SDK/advanced.md

 This interface defines the listener that will be used to receive statistics related to playback.

-Any listener created to receive statistics from `NexPlayer`™ must implement this interface.
+Any listener created to receive statistics from `NexPlayer` must implement this interface.

 Once an instance of *NexStatisticsMonitor* is created, a statistics listener implementing this interface can be set with *setListener(IStatisticsListener listener)*.